AliceCullen-html/AliceCullen-html/README.md

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning JAVA.
+:books: I’m currently learning Python for data science projetcs.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals: create a new project and find a new job.

 ⚡ Fun fact I am new in developement